YOUR RIGHTS AT WORK

 Q. Should I answer any questions put to me?

-A. That is entirely your choice; however whatever you say or what opinions you express may be misconstrued or even manipulated because all too often the only written record is the manager’s notes.
+A. That is entirely your choice; however whatever you say or what opinions you express may be misconstrued or even manipulated, because all too often the only written record is the manager’s notes.
+Which is why the member should be given a copy, and they should be thoroughly checked for accuracy and decline to be signed unless agreed with.

 Q. Can I be compelled to answer question?